 What to Expect in Montenegro

 Montenegro is like a hidden tourist gem in Europe.
 I would say the main reason is beautiful landscapes and historical sites.
-Capital of Montenegro is called Podgorica.
+The capital of Montenegro is called Podgorica.
 Budva is a city which is popular among tourists and most people go there.
 Kotor is another great point for travelers.

 I explored the capital Podgorica which is basically a sanctuary city for tourists, as I mentioned most people go to Budva.
 I had to catch a flight the next day, therefore I stayed only in Podgorica.
-But I still I got a clue about the country and it’s culture.
+But I still got a clue about the country and its culture.